 Better name recognition.
 A bigger name doesn't always mean top real estate agents with more skill and experience, but this can be a factor.
 Big firms also may provide extras, such as standard safety policies to keep agents and homeowners safe.

 Pros of working with small companies or individual agents:

-Are you trying to get noticed as a real estate agent who is focused on selling client homes?
-Here are 3 real estate agent marketing tips to market yourself properly.
+Are you trying to stand out above the crowd as a real estate agent?
+Here are 3 real estate agent marketing tips to excel above the rest.

 - Build a website.
 With a proper landing page and website layout, you can market yourself as a professional, experienced real estate agent and draw in potential clientele.

 - Use social media wisely.
 Facebook is a good place to start, and there are a number of websites designed for real estate agents.
 Take advantage of them, and keep up with your growing profile.
 Read more tips on finding Best Social Media Tools for Real Estate Agents, or read our article on Real Estate Agent Guide To Use Social Media.

 - Use the REA Directory.
 Directories are the best way to get listed and build a name for yourself.
 With RealEstateAgent.com, you receive a customizable page and listings in the cities you’re focused on - as well as tools and tips on how to grow your business and close sales.
 Once you have your real estate agent listings in the directory, people are more likely to find you and use your services.

 Follow The OFFICIAL Real Estate Agent Directory® for more home living, real estate, home decor, and lifestyle tips.